The three things every business owner needs to understand about web sites

 The site itself is made up of at least one and potentially thousands of individual files.
 These files can be static (the page you’re looking at is a file that does not change unless it’s edited) or dynamic (changes can be made to the site from other on-line programs).
 When you hire a designer/developer like myself, you’re paying them to build these files and pass them on to the host.

 Once again, back to the house metaphor.
 Your site is the house itself, the thing that everyone sees.
 Houses, like webpages, communicate something about their owners and need upkeep.
 You should be proud of your house and feel comfortable with it.
 It also doesn’t need to be the flashiest one on the block to get the job done.

 A few talking points about web sites:

 Be careful who you hire: I’ve seen some scary websites over the years.
 Though much of this comes from designers who don’t care or don’t know better, it’s up to you to pick the right one.
-Ask about valid code (I do it), ask if they use CSS (I use it), and ask them what they think about web standards (a great idea but nothing is perfect).
+Ask about valid code (I write it), ask if they use CSS (I use it), and ask them what they think about web standards (a great idea but nothing is perfect).
 If they look at you funny, run away.

 Flashy doesn’t mean effective: For as many awful sites as I’ve seen, I’ve also seen a lot of very cool ones that aren’t doing anything.
 Paying $10K for a cutting edge, beautiful site doesn’t mean anything is going to come of it.
 Be clear on your goals and make sure the visuals contribute to them.